canxerian/canxerian.github.io/content/posts/a-game-developers-guide-to-gaming-laptops/index.md

 ### Clock speed vs number of cores

 To compare apples with apples among CPUs, I like to look at these two metrics.
 If a game isn't built with an an engine that utilises multi-threading, then cores will sit idle and unused.
 Utilising more cores means more parallel-processing which results in greater bandwidth and less chance of frame drops.
-However, game logic often needs to run in sequence, e.g read user input, then calculate new player position, then update physics, then update camera and so forth, so there's not much work that naturally lends itself well to parallelising.
+However, game logic often needs to run in sequence, e.g read user input, then calculate new player position, then update physics, then update camera and so forth, so there's often not much code within the context of a game that naturally lends itself to parallelisation.

-That being said, certain tasks do lend well, such as networking, loading/saving files and audio.
+That being said, certain tasks do lend well, such as downloading files in the background, loading/saving files and audio.
 Thankfully Unity and Unreal make partial use of threads.
 The rest however, is developer dependant.

 ### Why not just increase clock speeds?

-Clock speeds did increase almost exponentially year-on-year up until the mid-2000s, but due to heat, energy efficiency requirements and physical limitations of electrons, chip makers invented a new way of increasing performance: more cores.
+Clock speeds did increase almost year-on-year up until the mid-2000s, but due to heat, energy efficiency and physical limitations of electrons, chip makers invented a new way to increase performance: more cores.
 The (very brief) idea is to deploy multiple CPU cores running at lower speeds but processing in parallel.

 ### Is it worth the spend?

-As established, one clock speed limiting factor is temperature and there are cheap ways to cool a laptop, such as a stand.
-This prevents **throttling**, a process where CPUs are underclocked to prevent damage.
+As established, one limiting factor to higher clock speed is temperature and there are cheap ways to cool a laptop, such as a stand.
+This prevents **throttling**, a process where CPUs are dynamically underclocked to prevent damage.

-Games that simulate lots of objects (RTS games for example) will consume a fair chunk of CPU, as will   games that rely on high resolution physics.
+Games that simulate lots of objects (RTS games for example) will consume a fair chunk of CPU, as well as games that rely on high resolution physics.

-If loading times are important then a fast SSD + CPU combo will areas to focus on.
+If loading times are important then a fast SSD + CPU combo are areas to focus on.

 ## What's the GPU for?